Sales engagement platforms: more experiments mean better data

 But the real beauty of sales engagement platforms comes from the A/B testing they make it easy for you to do.

 Having a variety of media and sequences at your disposal lets you easily switch up your approach and keep track of your results.

 When should you send messages?
 What should be in those messages?
 Are these the right people or types of people to send the message to?
 What medium works best for your needs?

-The automation that sales engagement platforms provide let you essentially clone the answers your best reps give to these questions.
+The automation that sales/lead engagement platforms provide let you essentially clone the answers your best reps give to these questions.

 In practice, that might look something like this: All your best reps know not to send another email to an out-of-office prospect until they return, but maybe some others on the team might forget—or worse—forget to send the email after the prospect returns.

 Your sales engagement platform would automatically understand the person is out of office, pause its sequence, and restart the sequence when the person returns.
 That way, your best reps’ knowledge is integrated into your whole team’s workflow automatically.